-The total pension liability at March 31, 2017 was determined by using an actuarial valuation as of April 1, 2016, with update procedures used to roll forward the total pension liability to March 31, 2017.
+The total pension liability at March 31, 2020 was determined by using an actuarial valuation as of April 1, 2019, with update procedures used to roll forward the total pension liability to March 31, 2020.
 The actuarial valuation used the following actuarial assumptions:

 ERS PFRS

 Inflation 2.5% 2.5%

-Salary increases 3.8 4.5
+Salary increases 4.2% 5.0%

 Investment rate of return (net of investment expense,

-including inflation) 7.0 7.0
+including inflation) 6.8% 6.8%

-Cost of living adjustments 1.3% 1.3%
+Cost-of-living adjustments 1.3% 1.3%

-Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 System experience with adjustments for mortality improvements based on the Society of Actuaries' Scale MP-2014.
+Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 System experience with adjustments for mortality improvements based on the Society of Actuaries' Scale MP-2018.
+The previous actuarial valuation as of April 1, 2018 used the Society of Actuaries' Scale MP-2014.

-The actuarial assumptions used in the April 1, 2016 valuation are based on the results of an actuarial experience study for the period April 1, 2010 - March 31, 2015.
+The actuarial assumptions used in the April 1, 2019 valuation are based on the results of an actuarial experience study for the period April 1, 2010 - March 31, 2015.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected return, net of investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The previous actuarial valuation as of April 1, 2018 used a long-term expected rate of return of 7.0%

-Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of March 31, 2017 (see Investment policy - note 4(a)) are summarized below:
+Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of March 31, 2020 (see Investment policy - note 4(a)) are summarized below:

 Asset class Long-term expected real rate of return

-Domestic equity 4.55%
+Domestic equity 4.05%

-International equity 6.35
+International equity 6.15

-Private equity 7.75
+Private equity 6.75

-Real estate 5.80
+Real estate 4.95

-Absolute return strategies 4.00
+Absolute return strategies 3.25

-Opportunistic portfolio 5.89
+Opportunistic portfolio 4.65

-Real assets 5.54
+Real assets 5.95

-Bonds and mortgages 1.31
+Bonds and mortgages 0.75

-Cash (0.25)
+Cash 0.00

-Inflation-indexed bonds 1.50
+Inflation-indexed bonds 0.50

-The real rate of return is net of the long-term inflation assumption of 2.50%.
+The real rate of return is net of the long-term inflation assumption of 2.50 percent.